-Orzo-lovers, unite!
-This easy Mediterranean orzo pasta salad is made with hearty chickpeas, sweet grape tomatoes, funky feta cheese, and a creamy dressing made with nonfat Greek yogurt.
-My go-to potluck dish!
+This easy Mediterranean Orzo Pasta Salad recipe is made with hearty chickpeas, sweet grape tomatoes, kalamata olives, feta cheese, green onions and a creamy dressing made with nonfat Greek yogurt.

-I first shared this recipe with you in March of 2014, so I thought I’d update it a little bit to remind you that you need to make it for everyone you know this Spring.
+I first shared this creamy orzo salad recipe with you in March of 2014, so I thought I’d update it a little bit to remind you that you need to make it for everyone you know this Spring.

 Or, just do as I do, and make it so you can eat a whole batch of it by yourself with a huge wooden spoon.

 Fine, let’s get real.
-I may have over-exaggerated the importance of this pasta salad in my life, but once you take one bite of it you’ll know what I’m talking about.
+I may have over-exaggerated the importance of this pasta salad in my life, but once you take one bite of this creamy orzo pasta salad you’ll know what I’m talking about.

 What’s not to love about teeny-tiny morsels of Orzo pasta, sweet grape tomatoes, tangy Kalamata olives, creamy chickpeas, and savory feta cheese?

 The dressing is made with zesty lemon juice and tangy (non-fat!)
 Greek yogurt.
 When you take a bite, the ripe grape tomatoes burst open and pretty much make life worth living.

 Ready to be the star at your next potluck?

 Don’t forget to pin this Mediterranean orzo salad recipe to Pinterest with the graphic below.